palaeoware/revosim/README.md

 ## 3. Installation

-EnviroGen may be complied usign QT from the source code or installed from the binary releases on our [GitHub](https://github.com/palaeoware).
+EnviroGen may be compiled using QT from the source code or installed from the binary releases on our [GitHub](https://github.com/palaeoware).

 _____